1990 to Current

 https://www.whathifi.com/features/mqa-has-gone-into-administration-what-does-this-mean-for-tidal-and-supported-products

-Interestingly, a former design consultant for Darlington Labs was insistent in 2016 that we must absolutely, positively get on the MQA bandwagon.
+A former design consultant for Darlington Labs was insistent in 2016 that we must absolutely, positively get on the MQA bandwagon.
 We looked at licensing costs and acquired proprietary information to be considered as a manufacturer.
 In the end, we parted ways with this consultant in early 2020 as we launched the company.
 We consider the bankruptcy of the MQA IP shell a welcome sight, as we found that it was not at all transparent to the high resolution source.

 Our former consultant’s ideas of what was necessary in the marketplace ended up being diametrically opposed to what the majority of our other interested partners believed.
 In the end, for us, the marketplace has spoken.

 We note, with some amusement, that the proprietor of the ASR website, who owns a turntable that was given to him (which he has never installed) yet loves open-reel tape on an Otari 5050-B-II, was a huge proponent of the MQA technology in 2017, declaring it “the only proper thing going”.
 This ASR owner, in his prior capacity as a senior Microsoft director, enabled that company to pay a huge sum of money to Pacific Microsonics for their HDCD algorithm in 2000.
-Microsoft then promptly deep-sixed the technology and dropped Windows playback support for the format in short order.
+Microsoft then promptly deep-sixed the technology and dropped Windows playback support for the format.

 Tidal, who had made their name on ‘high resolution’ MQA Audio, indicated that on July 24, 2024, they were replacing all of the music in TIDAL’s MQA catalog with FLAC versions.